lexDAO/DAO-Proposals/Proposals/2024-03-30_LexDAO 2024 Operating Budget.md

 # Introduction
 As of March 2024, the stream of Optimism tokens has begun flowing to a LexDAO authorized wallet, controlled by the Operating Committee (OC).
 We have been awarded approximately 79000 wrapped Optimism tokens which will be sent via streaming deposits daily for 90 days.

-At the current value of Optimism (~$3.65), the expected USD value of this Grant should amount to about $290K.
-This is subject to change based on the market price of Optimism.
+At the current value of Optimism **(~$3.65)**, the expected USD value of this Grant should amount to about **$290K**.  *This is subject to change based on the market price of Optimism.*  With what we have allocated here there should be a **remaining balance** of approximately **$151,000** which will be managed with separate future proposals.

-To allow for the DAO to operate effectively, the OC has begun the process of allocating money toward the primary needs of the DAO.
+To allow for the DAO to operate effectively, the OC has put forth a proposal designed to manage the primary needs of the DAO.
 Below is our breakdown of costs expected for a 6 month period.
-We expect to re-evaluate our budget for the second half in May of 2024 for approval by June 30 2024.
+We expect to re-evaluate our budget for 2H 2024 in May of 2024 for approval by June 30 2024.

 # Budget Proposal
 This budget is intended to be retroactive to January of 2024.